MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-report-themes.md

 - Sunset
 - Twilight

-If you're using one of the affected themes and you don't need to modify the text settings, you can safely use the other tabs of the dialog box with no issues.
+If you use one of the affected themes and you don't need to modify the text settings, you can safely use the other tabs of the dialog box with no issues.
 However, if you want to use the text classes with one of the affected themes, you have the following options:

 - The quickest and easiest way to enable the text classes is to select the Default theme options.
 - If you want to keep your current custom theme to enable the text tab: